 In addition to his responsibilities with the CSE, Richard is a director of two private companies: Tetra Trust Company, Canada’s first qualified custodian for cryptocurrency assets, and Blue Ocean ATS, LLC, a US broker dealer which operates an ATS providing after hours trading in US equities.
 Richard is also a member of two not-for-profit boards: the Empire Club of Canada, and the Private Capital Markets Association.
 He was also recently named to the Ontario Securities Commission’s “Market Structure Advisory Committee”.

-A member of the Law Society of Upper Canada since 1987, Richard is a graduate of the University of Ottawa (B.A. ’81) and the University of Toronto (LL.B. ’85).
+A member of the Law Society of Ontario since 1987, Richard is a graduate of the University of Ottawa (B.A. ’81) and the University of Toronto (LL.B. ’85).
 He has also completed the executive development programme at the Wharton School, University of Pennsylvania.

 Mary Anne PalangioCFO

 Mary Anne Palangio is Chief Financial Officer of the Canadian Securities Exchange.
 Her role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
 Additionally, she works closely with the CEO and senior management team on corporate strategy and business development.
 Mary Anne was a Director of the company from 2016 through to her resignation in early 2020 to take on her current role.
 During this period she served as Chair of the Audit Committee and as Chair of the Human Resources Committee.